opensnip/lrujs/README.md

 ## Check data exists in cache

-Check weather data is exist in the cache or not.
+Check weather item exists in the cache or not.

 ```js
 // Add new data in cache